 It's not cheap to stay healthy (or alive), and especially if there's a genetic disease, pre-existing condition or other situation threatening it.
 It doesn't take away the need for screening, but the reasons many don't get screened are very real.
 I felt it on a whole new level this year.

-The colonoscopy procedure itself
+The colonoscopy results

 I'm a big fan of the nap I take during the scope.
-Those few seconds of being put under are some of my favorite out of the entire year (I know I'm weird).
+Those few seconds of being put under are some of my favorites out of the entire year (I know I'm weird).
 I woke up what felt like hours later (but it was only a few minutes) and I hadn't felt a thing.
 Seriously, it's that easy.

 He wasn't concerned about it, and he felt confident it was benign.
-But still—here's what I wrote in my prayer journal leading up to the scope:
+But still: Here's what I wrote in my prayer journal leading up to the scope: